Amazon A+ Content Image Generator: From One Product Photo to Module-Ready Visuals

 Prompt by Module, Not by Page

-Do not ask for one giant A+ section.
+Skip the giant all-in-one A+ request.
 Generate one module type at a time.

 For a feature proof module:

 > Create an Amazon A+ Content feature proof image from this product reference.
 Show the exact product part that supports the feature.
 Keep the shape, color, label, scale, material, and included parts unchanged.
 Use a clean module layout with one short label area and enough white space for mobile viewing.
-Do not add badges, extra accessories, platform logos, or unsupported claims.
+Exclude badges, extra accessories, platform logos, and unsupported claims.

 For an included-parts module:

 > Create an A+ Content included-parts image.
 Show only the items that ship in the box.
 Arrange them cleanly beside the product packaging.
 Keep each item accurate to the reference.
-Do not invent cables, caps, tools, inserts, manuals, or bonus items.
+Exclude invented cables, caps, tools, inserts, manuals, and bonus items.

 For a use-step module:

 > Create an A+ Content use-step image showing the product in one realistic action.
 Keep the product unchanged.
 Make the action visible without adding extra accessories.
 Use natural lighting, simple composition, and a product-page layout.
-Do not add fake UI, claims, unreadable text, or logos.
+Exclude fake UI, claims, unreadable text, and logos.

 For a comparison module: